Many ChBE undergraduate students conduct research while at CU. This may be through:

 Read more about these different opportunities below.

 The department offers a Senior Thesis Option as part of its course work.
 Senior Thesis students work for two consecutive semesters at 2 credit hours per semester on a research project under the supervision of a faculty member.
-Students are expected to complete a written thesis as well as poster and oral presentations that highlight the progress of their research.
-The Senior Thesis is listed as CHEN 4010 (first semester) and CHEN 4020 (second semester), and this two-semester sequence may be substituted for Chemical Engineering Laboratory 2 (CHEN 4130).
+The Senior Thesis is listed as CHEN 4010 (first semester) and CHEN 4020 (second semester).
+Students complete a poster and oral presentation during CHEN 4010; they write a thesis report and give a final oral presentation in CHEN 4020.

 In order to qualify for Senior Thesis, students must: